Translate

 2. Grilled tuna, chopped veggie salad, dinner rolls

-3. Grilled pork chops, rice pilaf, asparagus
+3. Grilled lamb chops, rice pilaf, asparagus

 4. Spaghetti, tossed salad, dinner rolls